Vermilion (song): Music videos

 Both songs have music videos.
 "Pt.
 1" was directed by Tony Petrossian and percussionist Shawn Crahan and "Pt.
 2" was directed by Marc Klasfeld.
 Both videos were shot in Los Angeles in late August 2004.
-The actress is Janna Bossier.
-There is speculation over whether or not she was directly related to the band.

 "Pt.
 1" shows a girl living a tortured life in a crowded city.
 She walks in contortions and twists as people walk by in a blur, not noticing her pain.
 The only time she gets noticed is when she wears a Maggot Mask (specially designed for fans of the band) that makes the members of the band appear and dance with the girl.
 The first time she puts on the mask, the members appear in front of her and put on a white mask that enables their true faces to be seen for a couple of seconds.
 Then the band dance with her.
 A caterpillar is seen growing in the video; at the end scene it turns into a butterfly.
 The video ends with the girl screaming and tearing her hair out in misery.

 "Pt.
 2" shows the same girl; this time in a field peacefully sleeping.
 The wind begins to lift her and sway her back and forth.
 Eventually, the viewer realizes the girl is dead; however, she appears more peaceful than in the first video.

-As of March 2023, the music videos for "Vermillion (Pt.
-1)" and "Vermillion (Pt.
-2)" have over 49 million and 72 million views on YouTube respectively.

 The music video is available on the CD single, and the DVD Voliminal: Inside the Nine, released in 2006.